 - Lake View Farms, they are your good old milkman guys, who deliver hormone free, antibiotic free, free range dairy in glass bottles that are sanitized and reused for other home deliveries.

-- Whole Foods has a bulk section.
+- Whole Foods has a bulk section and accepts your containers.

 - Sprouts also offers a bulk section.